-322 Establishing and explaining to the public the criteria used in the selection of country situations for investigation can further protect judicial authorities from broader allegations of bias.
+Establishing and explaining to the public the criteria used in the selection of country situations for investigation can further protect judicial authorities from broader allegations of bias.
 For instance, the International Criminal Court's focus on Africa to date has led to criticism that the continent is the court's main "target", with the prosecution strategy being intentionally geographically-based.
-Underlying this criticism is the perception that the ICC is a biased court designed to try African perpetrators because they are believed to be politically and economically "weak", despite the fact that three of the hundreds, and sometimes thousands, of miles from where the crimes have taken place.
-But it is not limited to international tribunals.
+Underlying this criticism is the perception that the ICC is a biased court designed to try African perpetrators because they are believed to be politically and economically "weak", despite the fact that three of the four country situations under ICC investigation were voluntarily referred and a fourth was referred by the United Nations Security Council.
+For a more detailed discussion of this debate, see Human Rights Watch, Courting History: The Landmark International Criminal Court's First Years, 1-56432-358-7, July 2008, https://hrw.org/reports/2008/icc0708/, pp. 44-45.

-In Bosnia, for example, there is a widespread perception among members of each of the three main ethnic communities that their community suffered the most during the war, and consequently an expectation that the crimes against their community will be prioritized for prosecution.
-This state of affairs highlights the need for a strong outreach and communications program to manage expectations and to counteract attempts by extreme nationalist politicians and others seeking to manipulate or undermine the responsible courts' work for their own ends.323 Indeed, many nongovernmental organizations and victims' groups recently interviewed by Human Rights Watch stressed that it was difficult to get information regarding trials before the cantonal courts in the Federation and the district courts in the Republika Srpska for crimes under international law and that this lack of information fed rumours and speculation.324 Based on our research, we believe that more efforts are needed to educate victims and the general public in Bosnia through widespread dissemination of accurate information, in accessible forms, about the work of the Bosnian War Crimes Chamber and the cantonal and district courts.
+tion that the crimes against their community will be prioritized for prosecution.
+This state of affairs highlights the need for a strong outreach and communications program to manage expectations and to counteract attempts by extreme nationalist politicians and others seeking to manipulate or undermine the responsible courts' work for their own ends.2 Indeed, many nongovernmental organizations and victims' groups recently interviewed by Human Rights Watch stressed that it was difficult to get information regarding trials before the cantonal courts in the Federation and the district courts in the Republika Srpska for crimes under international law and that this lack of information fed rumours and speculation.3 Based on our research, we believe that more efforts are needed to educate victims and the general public in Bosnia through widespread dissemination of accurate information, in accessible forms, about the work of the Bosnian War Crimes Chamber and the cantonal and district courts.

 The efforts by officials of the Special Court for Sierra Leone offer an inspiring example of how complex and difficult legal concepts can be explained to affected communities.
-The Special Court's Office of the Prosecutor, together with other court officials, made significant efforts beginning early in the court's mandate to explain to Sierra Leoneans the court's statutory mandate to pursue those "bearing the greatest responsibility" in its selection of perpetrators.325 Undoubtedly, this was a difficult issue to tackle in the villages and towns of Sierra Leone, where many victims of crimes were still living in close proximity to those individuals that they believed had perpetrated horrific abuses against them.
-This was among many of the important initiatives aimed at making the court accessible and at increasing awareness of its activities among ordinary Sierra Leoneans.
+The Special Court's Office of the Prosecutor, together with other court officials, made significant efforts beginning early in the court's mandate to explain to Sierra Leoneans the court's statutory mandate to pursue those "bearing the greatest responsibility" in its selection of perpetrators.
+Undoubtedly, this was a difficult issue to tackle in the villages and towns of Sierra Leone, where many victims of crimes were still living in close proximity to those individuals that they believed had perpetrated horrific abuses against them.
+This was among many of the important initiatives